AntonioAPDL/antonio-aguirre.github.io/README.md

 - PRISM/ERA5 observed overlays are intentionally disabled in the panel (GEFS-only context mode)
 - Exporter default is GEFS-only; observed payload is opt-in with `--include-observed-retrospective`
 - Exporter uses a history-scan guard: skips git-history backfill when prior 20-day GEFS context is already complete
-- The standalone climate CSV automation remains scheduled, but its PRISM/ERA5/NWM products are not plotted on the GEFS panel unless observed retrospective export is explicitly re-enabled.
+- The standalone climate CSV automation is retained for archive/status refreshes, but its PRISM/ERA5/NWM products are not plotted on the GEFS panel unless observed retrospective export is explicitly re-enabled.

 Background historical GEFS updater (no live monitoring):